-The employee/crew attending the incident should follow the standard Council operating procedure (SOP) to deal with the matter.
+The employee/crew attending the incident should follow the standard Council operating procedure (SOP) for Spill Control and Clean up (EMS 011) to deal with the matter.

 2.4.2 Incident Site Coordinator (Operators/On-call Officers)

 This position is responsible for incident site operation, control and response.